7 Cable Rear Delt Fly Alternatives For Strong Shoulders

-- I recommend slightly bending the elbow and keeping your palms facing each other.
+- Keep a slight bend in the elbow and keep your palms facing each other.
 As you execute the movement, the palms will face the floor.

 - Initiate the movement by bringing your arms out to the side and squeezing the shoulder blades.

 - Pause at the top of the movement for about 1 second.

 - Slowly lower your arms back to the starting position.